 Many workers in key apparel producing countries work in unsafe environments which can have lethal consequences.
-This is why it’s the mission of the Life and Building Safety program (LABS) to provide safer working conditions for factory workers in the ready-made garment and footwear industry.
+This is why it’s the mission of the Life and Building Safety program (LABS) to provide safer working conditions for factory workers in the apparel and footwear industry.

 We organize our activities around identifying and solving risks related to fire and electrical hazards, structural building safety, and evacuation, so workers can lead better lives.

 This is done by developing country-specific solutions.
 Here, we create a life-safety program that delivers a harmonized framework for monitoring, assessment, risk reduction, and remediation.

 The Life and Building Safety (LABS) Initiative is an industry-driven program, in which multiple brands and retailers are joining forces with public and civil society organizations to operate a scalable program to eliminate preventable fire, electrical and structural safety risks in key apparel and footwear producing countries in a targeted way.